ptomato/talks/tc39-2023-01/README.md

 ### Spelling of `calendarId`/`timeZoneId`

-- We received an objection via the GitHub thread that `calendarId` and `timeZoneId` are not acceptable
+- Objection in GitHub: `calendarId` and `timeZoneId` are not OK
-- Alternatives are `calendarID`/`timeZoneID`, `calendarCode`/`timeZoneCode`
+- Alternatives considered but not chosen:
-- We want to align with the [W3C design principles](https://w3ctag.github.io/design-principles/#casing-rules) and don't have a good reason to diverge from them
+  - `calendarID`/`timeZoneID`: Violates [W3C casing rules](https://w3ctag.github.io/design-principles/#casing-rules).
+We aren't bound by those, but also don't want to confuse devs who are used to `getElementById`.
-- Changing to `code` involves more churn than necessary because we have to change the existing `Temporal.Calendar.p.id` and `Temporal.TimeZone.p.id` properties
+  - `calendarCode`/`timeZoneCode`: OK, but much more churn than necessary (to change existing `id` properties to `code`)
+  - Single `timeZone: string | TimeZoneProtocol` property: We were unsure if polymorphic properties are OK

 ---